Karaka-Management/Organization-Guide/Strategy/Business Plan.md

 # Organization

 The Orange Management organization is located Germany and founded in November 2015 by Dennis Eichhorn for developing the Orange Management application and sub-components which incorporates functions such as CRM, SRM, CMS, Shop and many more.

-The main goal of the organization is to create products for companies and organizations of all sizes which allow them to manage their operations from one application and interconnect them.
+The main goal of the organization is to create solutions for companies and organizations of all sizes which allow them to seamless manage their operations from one application and interconnect them.

 ## SWOT